grafana/metrictank/GOVERNANCE.md

 ### Other matters

 Any matter that needs a decision, including but not limited to financial matters, may be called to a vote by any member if they deem it necessary.
-For financial, private, or personnel matters, discussion and voting takes place on the private [team mailing list][teamlist], otherwise on the Metrictank [development mailing list][devlist].
+For financial, private, or personnel matters, discussion and voting takes place on the private [team mailing list][teamlist], otherwise on the Grafana Metrictank [development mailing list][devlist].

 ## Voting

-The Metrictank project usually runs by [lazy consensus](#consensus), however sometimes a formal decision must be made.
+The Grafana Metrictank project usually runs by [lazy consensus](#consensus), however sometimes a formal decision must be made.

 Depending on the subject matter, as laid out above, different methods of voting are used.